JamesEConnor/GameStudioScorer/README.md

 ## Setup

 First things first.
-Rename *template-app.config* to *app.config*.
-This will make Github ignore the file, in case you ever push the repository to the web.
-Then open it up.
-There are three settings to change.
+Rename *template-app.config* to *app.config* and *GameStudioScorer/bin/Debug/template-GameStudioScorer.exe.config* to *GameStudioScorer/bin/Debug/GameStudioScorer.exe.config*.
+This will make Github ignore those files, in case you ever push the repository to the web.
+Then open them both up.
+There are five settings to change in both.

 1. ***browser***: This is the path to your chrome executable.
 It must be Google Chrome or a chromium-based browser.
 The default for Windows 10 is provided already.
 2. ***IGDBkey***: Go to [https://api.igdb.com](https://api.igdb.com).
 Follow the directions to either log in or sign up.
 Once you do this, follow the directions to create an API Key.
 Then paste it here.